Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

   As a matter of policy, some recursive resolvers use their position in the query path to selectively block access to certain DNS records.
 This is a form of Rendezvous-Based Blocking as described in Section 4.3 of [@RFC7754].
-Such blocklists often include servers know to be used for malware, bots or other security risks.
+Such blocklists often include servers known to be used for malware, bots or other security risks.
 In order to prevent circumvention of their blocking policies, some networks also block access to resolvers with incompatible policies.